 This vegan nectarine tart is super easy to make… despite the slighty over-the-top decorations where I was trying to see how many ways I could cut nectarines haha.

-The textures if the tart are totally on point.
+The tart is an explosion of TEXTURE.
 You will get a:

 - Crispy and crumbly shortcrust pastry base